saadrehman171000/21F-9640_Web-Programming_University-Assessments/README.md

 Contributions are welcome!
 If you find any issues or have suggestions for improvement, please feel free to open an issue or create a pull request.

-## License

-This repository is licensed under the [MIT License](LICENSE).

 ## Contact

-For any inquiries, you can contact the course instructor or reach out to [your email or contact information].
+For any inquiries, you can reach out to saadrehman17100@gmail.com.